-Since 1998, David has also been engaged as a consultant winemaker in Italy, New Zealand and Australia.
+Since 1998, David has also worked as a consultant winemaker in Italy, New Zealand and Australia.

 To enable complete non-compromising control of Casa Freschi wines from earth to bottle, David established a small-scale vinification cellar on the Langhorne Creek vineyard in time for the 2007 harvest, also in time for Casa Freschi’s first Adelaide Hills white harvest.

 His philosophy is to produce the most beautiful, pure and interesting wine he can by working intimately with nature to capture each site’s intrinsic energy and character.
 All wines are grown using organic principles and minimal intervention winemaking.